Hungarians in Slovakia: Annexation of Southern Slovakia and Subcarpathia (1938–1945)

 Most of the Hungarians in Slovakia welcomed the First Vienna Award and occupation of Southern Slovakia which were understood by them as unification of Hungarians into one common national state.
 Hungarians organized various celebrations and meetings.
 In Ožďany (Rimavská Sobota District) celebrations had a stormy course.
 Despite the fact that mass gathering without permit was prohibited and a 20:00 curfew was in place, approximately 400–500 Hungarians met at 21:30 after the announcement of the result of the "arbitration".
 Police patrols attempted to disperse crowd and one person suffered fatal injury.
 The mass gathering continued after 22:00 and police injured additional people by shooting and striking with rifles.

 Hungary began a systematic assimilation and magyarization policy and forced expulsion of colonists, state employees and Slovak Intelligence from the annexed territory.
 The Hungarian military administration banned the use of Slovak in administrative contacts and Slovak teachers had to leave schools at all levels.

 Following extensive propaganda from the dictatorships – which pretended to be protectors of civic, social and minority rights in Czechoslovakia – Hungary restricted all minorities immediately after the Vienna Award.
-This had a negative impact on democratically oriented Hungarians in Slovakia, who were subsequently labeled as "Beneš Hungarians" or "communists" when they began to complain of the new conditions.
+This had a negative impact on democratically oriented Hungarians in Slovakia, who were subsequently labelled as "Beneš Hungarians" or "communists" when they began to complain of the new conditions.

 Mid-war propaganda organized by Hungary did not hesitate to promise "trains of food" for Hungarians (there was no starvation in Czechoslovakia), but after occupation it became clear that Czechoslovakia guaranteed more social rights, more advanced social systems, higher pensions and more job opportunities.
 Hungarian economists concluded in November 1938 that production on "returned lands" should be restricted to defend the economic interest of the mother country.
 Instead of positive development, a great majority of companies fell into conditions comparable to the economic crisis at the beginning of the 1930s.
 After some initial enthusiasm, slogans like Minden drága, visza Prága!
 (Everything is expensive, back to Prague!) or Minden drága, jobb volt Prága!
 (Everything is expensive, Prague was better) began to spread across the country.

 Positions in the state administration vacated by Czechs and Slovaks were not occupied by local Hungarians, but by state employees from the mother country.
 This raised protests from the EMP and led to attempts to stop their incoming flow.
 In August 1939, Andor Jaross asked the Hungarian prime minister to recall at least part of them back to Hungary.
 Due to different development in Czechoslovakia and Hungary during the previous 20 years, local Hungarians had more democratic spirit and came into conflict with the new administration known by its authoritarian arrogance.
-In November–December 1939, behavior toward Hungarians in the annexed territory escalated into official complaint of "Felvidék" MPs in Hungarian parliament.
+In November–December 1939, behaviour toward Hungarians in the annexed territory escalated into official complaint of "Felvidék" MPs in Hungarian parliament.